PDAL/PDAL/doc/tutorial/las.rst

 types it stores, and metadata.
 Users of LAS must balance the features they need with the use of the data by downstream applications.
-While LAS support in some form is quite widespread throughout the industry, most applications do not support each and every feature of the format.
-PDAL works to provide many of these features, but it doesn't support everything either.
+While LAS support in some form is quite widespread throughout the industry, most applications do not support every feature of each version.
+PDAL works to provide many of these features, but it is also incomplete.
+Specifically, PDAL doesn't support point formats that store waveform data.

 Version Example
 ................................................................................

-We can use the ``minor_version`` option of :ref:`writers.las` to adjust which version PDAL should output.
-The following example will output a 1.1 version LAS file.
+We can use the ``minor_version`` option of :ref:`writers.las` to set the version PDAL should output.
+The following example will write a 1.1 version LAS file.
 Depending on the features you need, this may or may not be what you want.

 .. code-block:: json